8 (PROVEN) Strategies for Dealing With a Narcissistic Mother That Actually WORK

 • have a sense of entitlement and think she deserves special treatment just for being who she is?

-Now let’s smoke out the trickier version of Narcissism – the covert, vulnerable, or inverted Narcissist.
+Now, let’s smoke out the trickier version of Narcissism – the covert, vulnerable, or inverted Narcissist.

 Frequently, only her daughter will encounter her more manipulative tactics.
 The covert narcissistic Mom knows how to put on a good social front and may be seen by others as exemplary or even a martyr.

 -The covert narcissist may transfer her need to be special and superior to her daughter and appropriate her for her own glory.
-Behind the scenes, she will micromanage her daughter’s every action and control her life like a master puppeteer.
+Behind the scenes, she will micromanage her daughter’s every action and controls her life like a master puppeteer.

 -She is forever ” fixing” her daughter and putting pressure on her to be perfect.
 The covert narcissistic mother has a black belt in manipulation.
 Instead of being outwardly braggadocious, she weaponized guilt and exploits her daughter’s wish to be good for mom.